 There are many ways to improve your clickthrough rate, including:

 I rank for some relatively random terms (like “meta author”) with old posts, but they’re not relevant to my business now because they’re targeted to the wrong users.
 So I won’t waste time trying to increase those, but terms like “how to get consulting clients” are very relevant to my interests.

-Strategy 5: break down team silos internally
+Strategy 5: Break down team silos internally

-Often when we’re talking about SEO strategies we talk about creating content, optimizing your site structure, and all the typical “SEO” things.
+Often when we’re talking about SaaS SEO strategies we talk about creating content, optimizing your site structure, and all the typical “SEO” things.

 All of these are required, so getting everyone on the same page that audience acquisition is important is one of the best things you can do to drive SEO forward.